AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/INSTALLATION.md

 * Python 3.7 or higher: You can download the latest version of Python from the official [Python website](https://www.python.org/downloads/)
 * pip: The Python package installer, which should be installed with Python by default.
 If it is not installed, you can [download it](https://pip.pypa.io/en/stable/installation/).
 * PyAudio: A Python library for working with audio.
 You can install it by running the following command: `pip install pyaudio`

+* numpy: A Python library for working with arrays and numerical data.
+You can install it by running the following command: `pip install numpy`
+*